fossas/fossa-cli/docs/concepts/analysis-and-analyzers.md

 A single Analysis (i.e. a single run of the CLI) includes every analysis target discovered in the folder being analyzed.

+You can view a list of filterable targets for analysis using [`fossa list-targets`](../references/subcommands/list-targets.md).

 ### Discovery and analysis

 Strategies usually have two phases: